 - Autocomplete/typeahead prefilled a word that was a misspelling of the product I was trying to search for, thus clicking on it returned “did you mean xyz”.
 Apparently this must be a commonly misspelled word but the autocomplete should use product terms and not just popular searches.

 This list isn’t exhaustive, just some things I have come across as a reminder that optimization of your site is never ending.
 I can usually find a page-long list of issues on any given site, between their search and checkout there are a lot of common pitfalls.
-Most are usually configuration issues or lack of resources to continuously improve the site, the battle never ends.
+Most are usually configuration issues or lack of resources to continuously improve the site, the battle never ends with odd things.